 My first trek to Mt.
 Whitney more than 20 years ago was my first ever over night backpacking experience, and it was completely unforgettable.
 When you’re a kid and hike a week across the Sierra and summit Mt.
 Whitney, the highest peak in the lower 48 states, you realize that you can accomplish anything you put your mind to.

 As an adult, backing the Sierra and Grand Canyon is equally rewarding – its a week of life completely unplugged, experiencing incredible scenery, while offering a valued opportunity to recharge and reset life’s priorities.
 After getting turned on to the Sierra as a kid, I did the John Muir Trail with Mike a few years later before heading off to Notre Dame for undegrad, and then UC San Diego for grad school.
 I’ve worked as a finance professional and entrepreneur in the Bay Area where I live with my growing family in Orinda, CA, and Shaver Lake, CA, as time allows.

 I first began guiding the trans-sierra trail as a professional guide for the City of Visalia, CA recreation department in 1983.
 This trail has become a part of me.
-I’ve led at least one group of 10-15 individuals across this same trans-sierra trail each year since 1983.
+I’ve led at least one group of 10-15 individuals across this same trans-sierra trail each year since 1983 (still going in 2018!).
 I keep going back because this trail keeps giving back.
 There is nothing more rewarding than seeing the face of students and adults alike who complete this trek and realize they can accomplish anything they put their mind to.

 I’m also a Sierra Club National Outings Leader.
 I’ve led backpacking trips for the Sierra Club almost every year since 1991.
 In 2002, I participated in “American Frontiers: A Public Lands Journey,” a two-month trek co-sponsored by the National Geographic Society.
 I’m a geography nut at heart, and served on the California Geographical Society Board of Directors from 1995 to 2009.